zowe/docs-site/docs/troubleshoot/upgrade-zowe-no-downtime.md

 ## Limitations

-There is a known limitation with balancing traffic between different versions of the UI components, in particular about the API Catalog.
+There is a known limitation with balancing traffic between different versions of the UI components, in particular regarding the API Catalog.
 Only one API Catalog instance can be active in an installation with multiple maintainance levels.

 ## Pre-requisites before installation upgrade with HA